facebook/chef-utils/grocery-delivery/README.md

 Welcome to grocery-delivery, software to keep cookbooks, roles, and databags in sync between a VCS repo and a chef server.
-The idea is that if you have multiple, distinct Chef serverinstances that should all be identical, they can all run this script in cron.
+The idea is that if you have multiple, distinct Chef server instances that should all be identical, they can all run this script in cron.
 The script uses proper locking, so you should be able to run it every minute.